Academic Catalog 2024-2025

 Ministry with México

-Ministry with México offers the opportunity to serve in Northwest Baja (Tijuana, Tecate, and Rosarito) with student-led groups that partner with the Church of the Nazarene-faith based children’s homes and other non-profit organizations.
-We offer three to four one-day trips a month and all trips are accompanied by a faculty/staff/alumni sponsor.
+Ministry with México offers the opportunity to serve across the border in Tijuana, Otay, and Tecate with student-led groups that partner with the Church of the Nazarene-faith based children’s homes and other non-profit organizations.
+We offer four one-day trips a month.

 Border Pilgrimage

-The Border Pilgrimage is a partnership between International Ministries and the Center for Justice and Reconciliation.
+The Border Pilgrimage is a partnership between Ministry with México and the Center for Justice and Reconciliation.
 One weekend each semester, we explore the border and learn about the complexities of this fascinating region.
-The experience includes expert presentations, travel to and across the border, and worshiping with a Nazarene church in Tijuana.
+The experience includes expert presentations, travel to and across the border, and worshiping with a church in Tijuana.

 Spring Break Build